tuupola/hagl/README.md

 ## Hardware Abstraction Layer

 To use Copepod you must provide a hardware absraction layer ie. HAL.
 It must provide atleast the `pod_hal_putpixel(x0, y0, color)` function.
 If nothing else is provided all higher level graphical functions will use this function to draw the primitive.
 There are other optional HAL functions.
-While proper documentation is lacking see the example HAL implementations: [libdb](https://github.com/tuupola/copepod-libgd), [libsdl2](https://github.com/tuupola/copepod-libsdl2), [ESP ILI9341](https://github.com/tuupola/copepod-esp-ili9341) and [ESP ST7735S](https://github.com/tuupola/copepod-esp-st7735s).
+While proper documentation is lacking see the example HAL implementations for [libgd](https://github.com/tuupola/copepod-libgd), [libsdl2](https://github.com/tuupola/copepod-libsdl2) and display drivers for [ESP-IDF supporting MIPI Display Command Set](https://github.com/tuupola/esp_mipi).

 ## Usage